FennellPamela-FS/8-hope/docs/TechStack.md

 * List and describe any proposed changes to the original tech stack.
 The following changes have been made to the tech stack:

-    1. **State Management**: Zustand has been added for state management.
-Zustand is a small, fast and scaleable bearbones state-management solution.
-It has a simple API and doesn't require boilerplate code.
+    1. **State Management**: Replace Redux with Zustand for state management.

     2. **API Integration**: The Bible API (https://bibleapi.co/) will be integrated into the application to access scriptures from the Bible.
 This will allow us to display relevant scriptures in our application.